Connect

 Adult Learning & Spiritual Enrichment (ALSET)

-If you are interested in participating in one of the below ALSET offerings, please complete the form below.
+If you are interested in participating in one of the below ALSET offerings, please click on Join a Group and complete the form.
+Place a check mark in the box of all classes you are interested in.
+You will receive further information from the group facilitator.

 Science and Faith Book Study